Northeast Historic Film

-The archive safeguards film and videotape through restoration, duplication, creating access tools such as catalog records, and climate-controlled storage in its Conservation Center.
+The archive safeguards film and videotape through restoration, duplication, creation of access tools such as catalog records, and climate-controlled storage in its Conservation Center.

 The Collection

 NHF collects professional and amateur moving images related to Maine, New Hampshire, Vermont, and Massachusetts.
 The films and videos are preserved and made available to members of the public, scholars, and members of the film and video production community.

 The collection includes home movies, silent dramas, industrial films, and independent projects.
 NHF also has a substantial collection of footage from local television stations dating back to the 1950s.
 The archives hold over 10 million feet of film and 8,000 videotapes from 1896 to the present.

-In addition to the vast moving image collections, the archives has a substantial collection of moving image technology including projectors, cameras, splicers, and viewers—and film ephemera including posters, scrapbooks, sheet music, letters, and theater logs.
+In addition to its moving image collections, NHF also has a large collection of moving image technology including projectors, cameras, splicers, and viewers, as well as film ephemera including posters, scrapbooks, sheet music, letters, and theater logs.